 - Depth of study – conceptual knowledge and understanding developed in key disciplines; being able to think like a scientist, a geographer or a historian.

-- Cultural Capital – a sound knowledge and understanding of key people and places around the world, and celebrated works by some of our most significant artists.
+- Cultural Capital – a sound knowledge and understanding of key people and places around the world and a celebration of significant people.

 These 3 broad aims ensure children can build a secure understanding of the world around them and are also able to transfer this and to remember key information; knowledge is ‘sticky’ – the more we can connect the learning together, the more likely they will remember this throughout their lifelong learning journey.
 Children’s confidence, through more experience in key concepts, is built on year on year.
 We work on the principle that our brains can never be full!
 The richer vocabulary and knowledge and understanding of the world children are exposed to and taught, the more successful our learners will be.